ASP.NET Optimistic Concurrency Control

 original data read before the concurrency conflict.
 This is done with generic

-code, invoking the Read()
+code, invoking the Read() method on a BLL.CRUD object; to do this,

-.// Instantiate an object of the same type and read its properties
+the objects must inherit from BLL.CRUD.// Instantiate an object of the same type and read its properties

 Type type = userObject.GetType();